sveco/cfeed/README.md

     {
         #URL of RSS otr Atom feed
         FeedUrl: "http://feeds.newscientist.com/",
+        #XPath selector to select single node as root of article.
+Filters (see below) are applied after Select
+        Select: "//html",
         #Define filters for html id's and classes.
 Elements from those classes will be ignored when converting html to text. use '.' prefix for classes and # for id's.
         Filters: ["#main-nav", "#breadcrumbs", ".masthead-container",".signpost", ".entry-meta", ".footer", "#mpu-sidebar", ".leaderboard-container", "#registration-barrier", ".entry-form g50"],
         #Custom title to override default feed title